Lucy Dawidowicz: Other

 She criticized the British historian Norman Davies, the author of God's Playground: A History of Poland, for "his virtuosity in erasing Polish antisemitism from the history books he writes" and for peppering some of his writing "with anti-Semitic tidbits."
 Ronald Hilton, professor emeritus at Stanford University replied: "Davies is not anti-Semitic, his reputation for fairness is recognized internationally."
 He also added: "People are frightened to speak up about this."
 Davies "absolutely" denied being antisemitic.

 During the same period, Dawidowicz denounced the work of the philosopher Ernst Nolte, whom she accused of seeking to justify the Holocaust.
-In her The War Against the Jews 1933-1945 (1975), she writes that antisemitism has had a long history within Christianity.
+In her The War Against the Jews (1975), she writes that antisemitism has had a long history within Christianity.

 In her opinion, the line of "anti-Semitic descent" from Martin Luther to Adolf Hitler was "easy to draw".
-She wrote that Hitler and Luther were both obsessed by the "demonologized universe" inhabited by Jews and that the similarities between Luther's anti-Jewish writings and modern antisemitism are no coincidence because they derived from a common history of Judenhass.
+She wrote that both Hitler and Luther were obsessed by the "demonologized universe" inhabited by Jews and that the similarities between Luther's anti-Jewish writings and modern antisemitism are no coincidence because they derived from a common history of Judenhass.